natebrunelle/cs2102/markdown/group3.md

 According to legend, somewhere in Hanoi there is a temple, and in this temple there are 3 pillars and 64 disks.
 Each disk is a unique diameter, has a hole through the middle, and is placed in a stack over the first pillar.
 This stack is arranged so that the largest disk is at the bottom and the smallest is at the top (and all other disks are similarly ordered by diameter in between).
 A group of monks are tasked with moving all 64 disks from the first pillar to the third.
 The challenge is, though, that the monks can only move one disk at a time and no disk may ever be atop a disk smaller than it.
 If the monks can move one disk per second, how long will it take for them to move all of the disks?

-You have a set of 4 disks (or if you're completing this at home, make 4 disks of unique diameter, pancakes sound good).
-With your group, determine the number of moves it will take for the monks to move a stack of 4 disks (**Problem 8**).
+You have a set of 4 disks (or if you're completing this at home, make 4 disks of unique diameter, pancakes sound good) and three pillars on the front side of the worksheet.
+With your group, for **Problem 8**, determine the number of moves it will take for the monks to move a stack of 4 disks.
 To do this, I recommend first considering the number of moves that will be required to move a stack of 1 disk, then 2 disks, then 3, and finally 4.

-Next, guess a formula that would represent the number of moves required for the monks to move $n$ disks (**Problem 9**).
+Next, for **Problem 9**, guess a formula that would represent the number of moves required for the monks to move $n$ disks.

-Finally, use induction to show that your answer for Problem 9 is correct (**Problem 10**).
+Finally, for **Problem 10**, use induction to show that your answer for Problem 9 is correct.
 Here's a hint for how you might do this.
 The number of moves required to move all $n$ disks is going to be the number of moves required to move $n-1$ disks (to free the largest disk), plus one (to move the largest disk), plust the number of moves required to move $n-1$ disks again (to put all disks back atop the largest).
 In other words, the number of moves required should match the return value of the following function.

 {.example ...}
 A function which computes the number of moves required to move a stack of n disks